 Oh, absolutely.

-I I could have been shot through both legs, I would have found a way to get for her.
+I could have been shot through both legs.

-You know, John Rich and I so last night John and and b and Big Kenny and I and and a bunch of other guys were sitting around in his bus before the show, and we're talking about communication.
+So last night, John and Big Kenny and I and a bunch of other guys were sitting around in his bus before the show, and we're talking about communication.

-And I said, John, I I do radio three hours a day, and it's a warmth medium.
+And I said, John, I do radio three hours a day, and it's a warmth medium.

-You gotta connect heart to heart, soul to soul on radio.
+You got to connect heart to heart, soul to soul on radio.

-And people will figure out in ten seconds if you're a phony, because you can't fake it three hours a day, five days a week in radio.
+And people will figure out in 10 seconds if you're a phony because you can't fake it three hours a day, five days a week in radio.

 I could just roll my eyes and people know what I'm thinking.